jonetiz/KotOR-Autosplitter/README.md

     1. You must create the proper number of splits.
 8. Once configured to you liking, close the Layout Settings and Layout Editor windows.
 9. Right click on LiveSplit and set the "Compare Against" to "Game Time".

-As stated above, the autosplitter does not currently have a trigger for the ending, and as such, this must be done manually by the user until such a feature is implemented.